Can You Become a Dental Assistant Without Going to School?

 If you're applying without any certification, you may still get hired, but you'll likely be competing against people who have certifications and you'll probably start at a lower pay grade.

 These are not year-long programs.
-They're focused, hands-on courses that get you the specific credential you need to do the specific job.
+They're focused, hands-on courses that get you the specific credential you need once you've met the state's eligibility requirements.

 So, What's the Right Move?

-If you have zero experience and want to get started fast: Get hired as an entry-level dental assistant in Illinois or Indiana.
-Most practices will bring on someone without a certification for general chairside work.
-Once you're in, your employer may even sponsor your certification courses.
+If you have zero experience and want to get started in dental assisting: Get hired as an entry-level dental assistant in Illinois or Indiana for basic chairside work.
+No certification is required for that.
+Start building your hours.
+Most practices will bring someone on without certifications for general support tasks, especially if you show genuine interest in growing in the role.

 If you're already a dental assistant and want to do more: Look into the EFDA Restorative course.
-It's the highest-level expanded functions certification in Illinois and significantly increases what you're qualified to perform.
+It's the highest-level expanded functions certification in Illinois and significantly increases what you're qualified to perform and earn.

 Illinois residents: you may be able to attend for $0.